Karim-Akmal/Cifar_10_IN3_Assesment/README.md

 1. **Architecture Modification**: Experiment with different architectures, layers, or deeper networks to capture more complex features.

-2. **Hyperparameter Tuning**: Fine-tune hyperparameters such as learning rate, batch size, dropout rates, etc., to optimize the model's performance.
+2. **More Hyperparameter Tuning**: Fine-tune hyperparameters such as learning rate, batch size, dropout rates, etc., to optimize the model's performance.

-3. **Data Augmentation**: Explore additional data augmentation techniques to improve the model's ability to generalize to unseen data.

 4. **Transfer Learning**: Consider using pre-trained models or transfer learning techniques to leverage knowledge from other datasets.

-5. **Ensemble Learning**: Train multiple models and combine their predictions using ensemble methods for enhanced performance.

-## Acknowledgments

-Mention any references, tutorials, or resources that inspired or guided you during the project.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+5. **Use Spacial Attention or Channel Attention**: Use any of these 2 types or even both of them between the CNN layers.

+6.  **Use Transformers**: Use state of the art models and architectures like Vision Transformers "ViT".

 ## Author